-- Salads with beans, nuts, and quick dressing: grab a bag of fresh greens and use your pantry staples to whip up a complete meal in no time, top with 1 tbsp EVOO whisked with 1 tbsp balsamic vinegar for a quick and delicious dressing!
+- Salads with beans, nuts, and quick dressing: grab a bag of fresh greens and use your pantry staples to whip up a complete meal in no time, top with 1 tablespoon EVOO whisked with 1 tablespoon balsamic vinegar for a quick and delicious dressing!

 I’d love to hear about your go-to freezer and pantry staples, and meals!
 Let me know in the comments below.